 In February, 2013, Davido’s moved to a more centrally located location in Rio Rancho.
-Now situated on heavily trafficked Southern Boulevard, Davido’s now occupies the space previously occupied by Dagmar’s Restaurant & Strudel Haus and prior to that Rocco’s Pizzeria.
+Now situated on heavily trafficked Southern Boulevard, Davido’s occupies the space previously called home by Dagmar’s Restaurant & Strudel Haus and prior to that Rocco’s Pizzeria.
 All vestiges of Dagmar’s are completely gone.
 In terms of ambiance, you can probably describe Davido’s as “utilitarian.”
 With only one two-person table for diners to sit, it’s designed as a take-out and delivery operation.
 Utilitarian does not, however, mean impersonal.
 Davido’s remains a family-owned, family-operated restaurant run by a very nice family which appreciates your business.

-Pizza isn’t the only great offering on the restaurant’s menu which includes five different salads, sandwiches (6-, 9- or 12-inch), stromboli and calzones.
+Pizza isn’t the only great offering on the restaurant’s menu which includes five different salads, four eight-inch sandwiches, five hot heroes, five strombolis and a calzone.
 The appetizer line-up features bread sticks, cheese bread sticks and wings.
-For dessert there is cheesecake, chocolate cake, cannoli, fruit cup and tiramisu.
+For dessert there is cheesecake, chocolate cake, cannoli, mousse and tiramisu.
 Pizzas come in three sizes–12-, 18- and 24-inches.
-Features pizzas include the Mexican (refried beans, green chili, mozzarella, Cheddar, lettuce and tomato), the Hawaiian (Canadian bacon and pineapple), the Greek (garlic sauce, spinach, mozzarella, black olive, red onion, artichoke hearts, feta), BBQ chicken, veggie and even a Pizza Bianca (no red sauce) and other pies that stretch the imagination and the waistline.
+One-of-a-kind featured pizzas include the Mexican (refried beans, green chili, mozzarella, Cheddar, lettuce and tomato), the Hawaiian (Canadian bacon and pineapple), the Greek (garlic sauce, spinach, mozzarella, black olive, red onion, artichoke hearts, feta), BBQ chicken, veggie a Pizza Bianca (no red sauce) and other pies that stretch the imagination and the waistline.

 No pizza menu would be complete without a pizza adorned solely with cheese.
 Some purists will argue that the crusty canvas needs no other topping.
 Davido’s cheese pizza is very good.
 Sauce is slathered on generously, but not so much that it overwhelms the rest of the pizza.
 The crust is chewy and pliable; you can easily fold it over vertically the way some New Yorkers like to eat their pizzas.
 A combination pizza I recommend with great enthusiasm includes green chile, black olives, sausage, white onions and garlic.
 Davido’s uses a garlic paste instead of minced garlic, but it’s got plenty of garlicky zest.
 The green chile would barely register on any piquancy scale, but it has a nice flavor.
 The sausage has nearly as much piquant bite as does the green chile.